 Once you’ve gotten the personalization of your emails covered, the next step is presentation.
 No one likes looking at drab email or newsletters and you have a chance to truly stand out in your reader’s minds.
+This is why it’s a good idea to learn how to mail merge on Google Docs before sending emails through Google Sheets.

 Think Google Docs is only for text?
 Think again.
 You can create an attractive email newsletter template and mail it out to your customers using only Google Docs.